 Sharing is obviously important for business users, and Box gives you great control by allowing you to specify preview, editing and downloading permissions for all your files.

-If you want to share between a small team it’s only £3.50 per month per user, but for solo file storage it’s not the best option as it’s so focussed on collaboration.
+If you want to share between a small team it's only £4/$5 per month per user, but for solo file storage it's not the best option as it's so focused on collaboration.
 Businesses will appreciate the focus on security though.

-Like Box, Dropbox has geared itself toward business use.
-Users must pay a minimum of £10 per month per user, but this gets a very good 2TB of storage, extended file recovery, granular user options and decent security.
+Like Box, Dropbox has geared itself towards the business sector in recent years.
+Users must pay a minimum of £10/$12 per month per user, but this gets a very good 3TB of storage, extended file recovery, granular user options and decent security.

-The free version is great for consumers, but only offers 3.5GB free compared to iCloud’s 5GB, so it might only be worth it if you really need the extra storage.
+The free version is great for consumers, but only offers 2GB free compared to iCloud's 5GB, so it might only be worth it if you really need the extra storage.
+You can up this to 1TB for £7.99/$9.99 p/m, but this does make it one of the most expensive options, especially considering it doesn't offer extended versioning facilities or share permissions.

 One useful feature is a little pull-down menu in your Mac's main toolbar, which allows you to monitor your files as they are uploaded, and you can also set Dropbox to automatically upload photos from your iPhone or iPad, or even to upload your entire iPhoto library for safekeeping.